 Pupil Premium is a government initiative (official term 'Dis-advantaged') that targets extra money at pupils from deprived backgrounds.
-The Government identifies these as children from low-income families, those with little or no family support (Looked After Children) or those who move school regularly (typically those from armed services).
+The Government identifies these as children from low-income families, those with little or no family support (Children and Young People in Care) or those who move school regularly (typically those from armed services).
 Government research shows that pupils from deprived backgrounds underachieve and generally face extra challenges compared to their non-deprived peers.
 This is even more pronounced following the COVID-19 pandemic 2020/21.
 The premium is provided to enable these pupils to be supported to reach their potential.